with cacio e pepe mashed potatoes and Brussels sprouts

 Carefully, remove chicken from pan and rest 5 minutes.
 Reserve pan and any pan drippings.

-Place Brussels sprouts on prepared baking sheet and toss with 1 tsp. olive oil, ¼ tsp. salt, and a pinch of pepper.
-Spread into a single layer and roast until browned and tender, 10-12 minutes.
+While chicken roasts, place Brussels sprouts on prepared baking sheet and toss with 1 tsp. olive oil, ¼ tsp. salt, and a pinch of pepper.
+Spread into a single layer and roast in hot oven until browned and tender, 10-12 minutes.

 Sprinkle cooked Brussels with half the thyme (reserve remaining for sauce).